2022 Looking Forward: What to Expect in Nursing Education

 If one of your many worries is having enough clinical time for your students, you may want to consider growing your simulation program to provide assurance that hands-on opportunities are consistently available.

-First and foremost, find out your Nursing Regulatory Body (NRB)’s education requirements for use of simulation in your state.
+First and foremost, find out your Nursing Regulatory Body's education requirements for use of simulation in your region.
 Then, consider investing in a simulator that is often used for replacing clinical time in nursing programs.

 Nursing Anne Simulator is a common choice for covering core nursing skills, and its modularity allows it to simulate a variety of patients.

-When paired with careful measurement and assessment of performance data, simulation can help create a similar level of efficiency.
+When paired with careful measurement and assessment of performance data, simulation can help create efficiency.
 Simulations ensure that each student gets the same quality consistent experience.
 Performance data insights can help uncover individual or cohort-level issues early so they can be ironed out immediately.
 The result?
 An efficient “manufacturing” process that churns out confident, prepared future nurses.